Yankees vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has 10 doubles, four triples, five home runs, 33 walks and 26 RBI (70 total hits).
-He has stolen three bases.
+- Brandon Nimmo has 72 hits with 10 doubles, four triples, six home runs, 33 walks and 27 RBI.
+He's also stolen three bases.

 Nimmo Recent Games